jvsteiner/Pyco-op/README.md

 jquery.csv 0.71

+colResizable 1.3

 The helper is set to use a CDN link when config.PRODUCTION == True, and serve from /static otherwise.
 You will need to obtain local copies to work in development mode.
+You can use:

+    $ chmod u+x getjs.sh

+    $ ./getjs.sh

 To create an initial user, populate the config/email.py with working smtp details, then signup. use the admin interface at localhost:5000/admin to add an admin role, and grant it to your user.